-Five basic types of system connections are used to install the AL-100C as an "add-on" alarm, and are referred to as Types 1 through 5.
+Five basic "Types" of system connections to the vehicle's power doorlocking system are used to install the AL-100F as an "add-on" alarm; these are referred to as Types 1 through 5.
 A diagram of each of these five Types are shown on the following pages.
+An optional sixth means of wiring connection for the AL-100F's disarming action is available, and explained on page 33 as Programmable feature #5, "Parking Light Override".